ProjectBabbler/ebird-api/README.md

 ## Compatibility

-ebird-api works with Python 2.7, 3.3, 3.4, 3.5, 3.6.
-It works with Python 2.6
+ebird-api works with Python 3.3+.

-but the tests use assertDictEqual() which were introduced only in Python 2.7.
+The previous version 1.0 works with python 2.7, 3.3, 3.4, 3.5and  3.6.
+It also
+works with Python 2.6 but the tests use assertDictEqual() which were introduced only in Python 2.7.
 It also works with Python 3.2 but tox which is used to run the tests does not.

 ## Resources